-B.15 It is the responsibility of the Director of Finance to advise the Cabinet and/or the Council on prudent levels of reserves for the authority.
+B.15 It is the responsibility of the Corporate Director Finance and Resources to advise the Cabinet and/or the Council on prudent levels of reserves for the authority.

 FINANCIAL REGULATION C: RISK MANAGEMENT AND CONTROL OF RESOURCES

 C.1 It is essential that robust, integrated systems are developed and maintained for identifying and evaluating all significant operational risks to the authority.
 This should include the proactive participation of all those associated with planning and delivering services.